MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 - **Block outbound caller ID:** Block the outgoing caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.
 This means that the call is seen as coming from Anonymous.

 > [!NOTE]
 > Emergency calls will always send the user's telephone number (caller ID).

-To learn more about these settings and how you can use them, see [How can caller ID be used in your organization](how-can-caller-id-be-used-in-your-organization.md).

 ## Set up and manage caller ID policies

 You can configure caller ID policies by using the Teams admin center or by using PowerShell.

   > [!NOTE]
   > Using the service number calling ID substitute will be deprecated.
 Use Resource account substitution instead.

 ### Use the Teams admin center

 You can manage caller ID policies by going to **Voice** > **Caller ID policies** in the Microsoft Teams admin center.
 You can use the global (Org-wide default) policy or create and assign custom policies.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.

 #### Create a custom caller ID policy